 In this issue of Spectrum, we consider all three axes of ESG analysis in the ABS space.

-Andrew joined Hermes in April 2018 with 18 years of previous experience working in financial services, of which 13 years was managing structured finance as a portfolio manager.
-In his role as asset backed securities portfolio manager, he is responsible for sourcing and structuring ABS allocations within Hermes’ multi asset credit portfolios.
-Prior to Hermes, he was most recently the lead portfolio manager for European ABS at BlackRock, managing over $5bn of assets across portfolios including multi-asset fixed income funds, as well as segregated mandates.
+Andrew joined the international business of Federated Hermes in April 2018 with 18 years of previous experience working in financial services, of which 13 years was managing structured finance as a portfolio manager.
+In his role as asset-backed securities portfolio manager, he is responsible for sourcing and structuring ABS allocations within multi-asset credit portfolios.
+Prior to this, he was most recently the lead portfolio manager for European ABS at BlackRock, managing over $5bn of assets across portfolios including multi-asset fixed income funds, as well as segregated mandates.
 Prior to BlackRock, Andrew was the lead portfolio manager for ABS at ECM (European Credit Management, now part of Wells Fargo Asset Management) where he ran a team of ABS specialists managing dedicated ABS funds and allocations within wider multi-asset credit funds across European ABS, as well as US consumer ABS and Australian RMBS.
 Andrew started his career in financial services at Goldman Sachs in London where he worked alongside the European and emerging markets equities trading desks.
 Andrew holds an MA in Modern and Medieval Languages from Cambridge University.

 NetEase published its inaugural ESG report in June 2020, covering material ESG topics including data privacy and protection, and GDPR compliance.
 EOS is pleased with its commitment to improve shareholder communication and continues to engage with the company on the wider ESG agenda.